honua-dmg/PERSONAL_NEWS/ECHOLAS_OBSIDIAN/ECHOLAS/High Level Description.md

 The goal:
 create a news summarizer that gives 2 views for a topics: for and against.

 People have complex stances on various topics events and people that cannot be simply represented as left wing or right wing.
-For ideal accumulation of news, we believe that news should presented in a radically new format:
+For the ideal intake of news, we believe that news should presented in a radically new format:
 	```
 	show people what was written in favour of their unique perspective,
 	show people what was written againt their unique perspective.